 During the lease term in Northern Virginia

-During lease, the rental belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental in Northern Virginia, the renter must allow us to access the rental property.
-Some solid reasons to access rental property are to:
+During lease, the rental property belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental property in Northern Virginia, the renter must allow us to go into the rental.
+Some justifiable reasons to go into rental are to:

 - Inspect the rental,